Sierpiński triangle: Chaos game

 If one takes a point and applies each of the transformations dA, dB, and dC to it randomly, the resulting points will be dense in the Sierpiński triangle, so the following algorithm will again generate arbitrarily close approximations to it:

-Start by labeling p1, p2 and p3 as the corners of the Sierpinski triangle, and a random point v1.
+Start by labeling p1, p2 and p3 as the corners of the Sierpiński triangle, and a random point v1.
 Set v_{n+1} = 1/2(v_{n} + pr_{n}), where rn is a random number 1, 2 or 3.
 Draw the points v1 to v∞.
 If the first point v1 was a point on the Sierpiński triangle, then all the points vn lie on the Sierpiński triangle.
 If the first point v1 to lie within the perimeter of the triangle is not a point on the Sierpiński triangle, none of the points vn will lie on the Sierpiński triangle, however they will converge on the triangle.
 If v1 is outside the triangle, the only way vn will land on the actual triangle, is if vn is on what would be part of the triangle, if the triangle was infinitely large.